ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 OpenAPI Extensions for LLMs
 ========================================

 Extensions are added to the OpenAPI document to provide additional information for OpenPlugin to improve the success of tools used by the LLM.

-Below you can fix details on the extensions that are supported by OpenPlugin.
+Here are the details about the extensions OpenPlugin supports.

 Extensions
 =============